rpgreview/papersandpaychecks/pnp.md

 *A Cat Story*

 Maneki-neko ("beckoning cat"), is figurine of a Japanese calico bobtail, traditionally believed by retailers of bringing in customers, and thus acting as an anti-austerity measure.
 In this episode an otherwise serious and conservative Japanese buisnessman has one affection and superstition - a pet bobtail.
 A competiting firm has hired a thief to steal the cat just prior to a major client contract being signed, with the hope that the loss of the cat will cause their negotiating skills to fail.
-The PCs are directed to find the cat as the local police are obviously too busy to search for a cat.
+The PC Workers are directed to find the cat as the local police are obviously too busy to search for a cat.
 A succession of clues will lead towards their thief, but as time goes on the businessman's behaviour will show signs stress as he becomes more desperate in the search for his cat, juxtaposing with his normally unflappable exterior.

 **Cattle (Bos primigenius taurus) and Water buffalo (Bubalus bubalis)**